Jared Stroud: New York Red Bulls

 On January 21, 2018, Stroud was drafted in the fourth round (83rd overall) of the 2018 MLS SuperDraft by New York Red Bulls.
 On March 15, 2018, Stroud signed with New York Red Bulls II of the United Soccer League.
 Stroud was named to the league's team of the week bench for his performance on June 9, 2018, in which he recorded his fifth assist of the season in a 4–2 victory over Charlotte Independence.
 On July 13, 2018.
 Stroud scored the first three goals of his professional career in a 5–1 victory over Richmond Kickers.
 On July 28 he opened the scoring for New York in a 2–2 draw with Tampa Bay Rowdies.
 Stroud ended his first season at the club scoring 7 goals and providing a team leading 11 assists.

 Stroud had another strong season with New York Red Bulls II in 2019 scoring a team leading 15 goals and 9 assists.
 At the conclusion of the season he was named to the USL Championship All-League First Team.

 On January 7, 2020, Stroud made the move to the New York Red Bulls first team roster in MLS.

 Austin FC

 On December 15, 2020, Stroud was selected by Austin FC in the 2020 MLS Expansion Draft.
 On November 3, 2021, Stroud scored his first MLS goal for Austin FC against Sporting Kansas City.
 After initially having his contract option declined at the end of the 2021 season, Stroud re-signed with the club on December 17, 2021.

-St Louis City SC
+St. Louis City SC

-On November 7, he was traded to St. Louis City SC in exchange for $100,000 of General Allocation Money.
+On November 7, 2022, he was traded to St. Louis City SC in exchange for $100,000 of General Allocation Money.

+D.C.
+United

+On December 12, 2023, Stroud and Lucas Bartlett were traded to D.C.
+United along with $300,000 of General Allocation Money in exchange for midfielder Chris Durkin.

+In his first season with D.C.
+United, Stroud recorded 10 assists, his most in a single season since joining MLS.

+Personal life

+Stroud was born in the United States, and is of Canadian descent through a grandfather.
+He is the older brother of the soccer player Peter Stroud.